aardappel/lobster/docs/source/vscode_ide.md

 ### How to install
 -  Get the file `lobster.vsix` found in the repo at `docs/vscode/lobster.vsix`.

--  Open your vscode command pallete and search for `Install from VSIX`.
+-  Open your vscode command palette and search for `Install from VSIX`.
 Then select the file mentioned above.

 Running Lobster programs from within the editor without the extension